cypress-io/cypress-docker-images/browsers/firefox/57/README.md

 RUN $(npm bin)/cypress run --browser firefox
 ```

-This image uses the default user `node`.
+This image uses the `root` user.
+You might want to switch to non-root
+user when running this container for security.